LAStools/LAStools.github.io/download/lasdatum_README.txt

   Transforms LiDAR from one horizontal datum to another using either a NTv2 grid or a seven parameter helmert transform.

+  Note that there are two ways of specifying the rotational part of the Helmert transform.
+The Position Vector Transformation (PVR) convention and the Coordinate Frame Rotation (CFR) convention.
+  The difference between them is that their rotation matrix is the of the other.
+You need to specify in the command line which of the two you are using by adding either '-pvr' and '-cfr' to the command line.

   Please license from martin@rapidlasso.com before using lasdatum commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero,